datacite/schema-docs/docs/properties/recommended_optional/property_contributor.rst

 **Occurrences:** 0-n

-**Definition:** The organizational or institutional affiliation of the contributor
+**Definition:** The organizational or institutional affiliation of the contributor.

 **Allowed values, examples, other constraints**